Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Distality of automorphisms on and Sub

 For an almost connected locally compact group $G$, let $K$ be the largest compact normal subgroup.
 Then $K$ is characteristic in $G$ and $G/K$ is a Lie group.
 As observed in \cite{RaSh19}, every inner automorphism of $G$ acts distally on $K$.
-If any $T\in\Aut(G)$ acts distally on $K$, then $C(T)$ is closed (cf.\ \cite{RaSh19}, Proposition 4.3).
-The following useful lemma is more general in the case of connected Lie groups.
+If any $T\in\Aut(G)$ acts distally on $K$, then $C(T)$ is closed \cite[Proposition 4.3]{RaSh19}.
+The following useful lemma gives a more general result in the case of connected Lie groups.
 Note that the largest compact connected central subgroup of $G$ is characteristic in $G$.

-\begin{lem} Let $G$ be a connected Lie group and let $C$ be the largest compact connected central $($characteristic$)$ subgroup of $G$.
+\begin{lem} Let $G$ be a connected Lie group and let $C$ be the largest compact connected central subgroup of $G$.
 Let $T\in\Aut(G)$.
 Then the following hold: \begin{enumerate} \item[$(1)$] $\ol{C(T)}\subset C(T)C$. \item[$(2)$] If $T$ acts distally on $C$, then $C(T)$ is closed.
 In particular, if $G$ does not have any compact central subgroup of positive dimension, then $C(T)$ is closed. \end{enumerate} \end{lem}